tensorflow/tensorflow/g3doc/Tutorials/Linalg/DeclarativeBuilders.md

 using store = InstructionBuilder<StoreOp>;
 ```

-## LoopBuilder and LoopNestBuilder
+## LoopBuilder and AffineLoopNestBuilder

-`mlir::edsc::LoopNestBuilder` provides an interface to allow writing concise and
+`mlir::edsc::AffineLoopNestBuilder` provides an interface to allow writing concise and
 structured loop nests.

 ```c++